 Its eyes are open wide.
 Kids can color the bat dark brown or black.
 The moon can be yellow or white.
 This page gives a fun night scene.
 Children will enjoy coloring this cool flying bat.

-1. Did you know the smallest and biggest species of bat on the earth’s surface?
+1. Are you familiar the smallest and largest species of bat?

 2. Did you know about the predators of bats?